-He has appeared in Time, Newsweek, Latina and Lowrider magazines and has received many major awards including President Obama’s White House Champions of Change Award, the Maria Shriver Architect of Change Award, two California Governor’s Awards, the Ambassador of Peace Award, and the Presidential Crime Victims Service Award, presented by President Bill Clinton and Attorney General Janet Reno.
+He has appeared in Time, Newsweek, Latina, and Lowrider magazines and has received many major awards including Maria Shriver’s Annual Advocate for Change award; the White House Champions of Change award; the Presidential Crime Victims Service award, presented by President Bill Clinton and Attorney General Janet Reno; two California Governor’s Awards; and the Ambassador of Peace Award presented by Rotary International.